Grilled Chicken and Veggie Kabobs

-Grilled Chicken and Veggie Kabobs are perfect for a low-carb summer meal and they’re easy-to-make and delicious!
-You can vary the vegetables based on what you have and the veggies your family prefers.
+Grilled Chicken Kabobs with Vegetables are perfect for a low-carb summer meal and they’re easy-to-make and delicious!
+You can vary the vegetables for these grilled chicken kabobs based on what you your family prefers, and this recipe is also gluten-free and dairy-free.

-PIN the chicken kabobs to try them later!
+PIN the grilled chicken kabobs to try them later!

-These favorite Grilled Chicken and Veggie Kabobs are the chicken kabobs I made often when I catered houseboat trips on Lake Powell in Southern Utah, and kabobs were always a hit on the boat.
+These favorite Grilled Chicken Kabobs with Vegetables are the chicken kabobs I used to make regularly when I catered houseboat trips on beautiful Lake Powell in Southern Utah, and the chicken kabobs were always a hit on the houseboat.
 They’re made with a flavorful marinade using dried herbs and other ingredients you probably always have on hand.

-I think this is perfect for an inexpensive summer dinner that’s sure to impress; hope you enjoy!
-And leftover chicken and veggies is delicious reheated, so if you have enough skewers I wouldn’t hesitate to double the recipe so you’ll have leftovers!
+And the leftover chicken and veggies is delicious reheated, so if you have enough skewers I wouldn’t hesitate to double the recipe so you’ll have leftovers!

 What ingredients do you need for this recipe?